-One of the most imperative areas of interest would be the securing data which has been created, transported, safely stored and processed.
+One of the most imperative areas of interest would be the securing of data which has been created, transported, safely stored and processed.
 Hence, we at Softlogic specialize in securing your data from the edge to the core to the cloud, with state of the art, innovative enterprise security solutions..
 By means of transactions, knowledge, communications, databases, infrastructure; your organizations information is arguably its most valuable asset with our enterprise security solutions.
 Regardless of legal or regulatory requirements, it is in a business’ best interests to keep its information safe.

 No business today, be it a small local company or a large corporation, should overlook implementing network security measures.
 Not having an adequate plan in place for security data can result in steep consequences for businesses.

 UTM & Next Generation Firewalls

 The term UTM firewall or simply UTM (Unified Threat management) is the nomenclature given to a hardware or software device capable of assembling various security functions, such as packet filtering, proxy, intrusion detection and prevention systems, protection against malware, application control, among others.

 A next-generation firewall is a part of the third generation of firewall technology, combining a traditional firewall with other network device filtering functions, such as an application firewall using in-line deep packet inspection, an intrusion prevention system.

 An intrusion prevention system (IPS) is a form of network security that works to detect and prevent identified threats.
 An intrusion detection system (IDS), does only the detection part.